sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 3. Preserve all the links to my previous posts

-There are quite a few links to my posts all over the place: Reddit, Taringa, ElHacker.net, Facebook, etc. I want them to keep working just fine.
+There are quite a few links to my posts all over the place: Reddit, Taringa, ElHacker.net, Facebook, etc. I want them to keep them working just fine.

 # The initial setup